GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.10.2.2 on April 19, 2021 =

+* Improved: Previous fix for an issue that affected HTML rendering of some posts and pages

 = 2.10.2.1 on April 13, 2021 =

 * Fixed: Issue introduced in Version 2.10.2 that affected HTML rendering of some posts and pages